Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Atypical Depression.md

 These are some of the symptoms of “atypical depression.”

-Though the name makes it sound rare, atypical depression is actually fairly common, occurring in about 18% to 36%Trusted Source of people with depression.
+Though the name makes it sound rare, atypical depression is actually fairly common, occurring in about 18% to 36% of people with depression.

 What is the definition of atypical depression?
 According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), atypical depression — also called “depression with atypical features” — is a “specifier” that mental health professionals may add to the following disorders: